SCAR: State-Space Compression for Scalable AI-Based Network Management of Vehicular Services: Proposed SCAR Framework

-The RL-based scheduling system, illustrated in Fig. \ref{figure_2}, consists of three key components: an OFDMA scheduler, an intelligent controller, and a state compression mechanism.
-At each TTI, the OFDMA scheduler allocates bandwidth across users while maintaining fairness.
-The intelligent controller dynamically adjusts scheduler parameters based on real-time network conditions (CQI reports, user throughput, user count, etc.) to optimize fairness.
-Due to the high-dimensional, continuous nature of the scheduler state, neural networks are used to approximate optimal actions, with reinforcement learning guiding their training.
-This work evaluates a range of RL algorithms \cite{comsa_thesis_2014}, including Q-Learning, Double-Q, SARSA, Actor-Critic, and QV variants, trained on compressed CQI state representations to learn policies that maximize throughput while satisfying NGMN-defined fairness objectives.
+The RL-based management system, illustrated in Fig. \ref{figure_2}, consists of three functional components: a resource allocation mechanism, an intelligent management controller, and a state compression module.
+At each transmission time interval (TTI), resources are allocated across active users while ensuring that service-level fairness constraints are respected.
+The intelligent management controller dynamically adjusts control parameters based on the current network state (CQI reports, user throughput, user count, etc.) to optimize fairness. including compressed CQI information, user throughput statistics, and system load.
+Due to the continuous and high-dimensional nature of the control problem, reinforcement learning is employed to approximate optimal management policies.
+This work evaluates a range of RL algorithms \cite{comsa_thesis_2014}, including Q-Learning, Double-Q, SARSA, Actor-Critic, and QV variants, trained using compressed CQI network state representations.
+The objective is to maximize overall network efficiency while ensuring that service-level fairness constraints, as defined by NGMN, remain satisfied over time.

-The scheduler state is inherently variable in dimension, as it depends on the number of active users, which fluctuates over time.
+The intelligent management controller's state is inherently variable in dimension, as it depends on the number of active users, which fluctuates over time.
 To manage this variability and reduce state complexity, a compression mechanism is required.
 While basic QoS indicators can be summarized using statistical measures (e.g., mean, standard deviation), CQI reports are more complex, as they form bandwidth-dependent vectors whose number scales with both system bandwidth and user count.
-To address this, the paper proposes a novel CQI compression mechanism that effectively extracts meaningful patterns from high-dimensional CQI data, enabling consistent and scalable state representation for RL-based scheduling.
+To address this, this paper proposes a novel CQI compression mechanism that effectively extracts meaningful patterns from high-dimensional CQI data, enabling consistent and scalable state representation for RL-based management system.